 Didn’t work: Making a fancy website

-Building my portfolio was one of the most anxiety-inducing parts of my job search.
+Building a portfolio was one of the most anxiety-inducing parts of my job search.
 I had a mentality of “I’m a designer, so I have to have a wicked cool website.”
 No. You don’t.
 I spent way too much time and tears trying to make a great, custom website.
 Only to throw it away and start over with Wix.

 Suggestion: Follow the KISS (Keep It Simple, Stupid) method.
 Make it only as fancy as need be to make your UX projects shine.
 As the old saying goes, don’t let perfection be the enemy of good.
 Quickly get something out there that’s good.
 Once that’s done, then go back to spruce it up.